sahilda/CodePath-iOS/README.md

 The following **optional** features are implemented:

 - [x] Add a tab bar for **Now Playing** and **Top Rated** movies.
-- [ ] Implement segmented control to switch between list view and grid view.
+- [x] Implement segmented control to switch between list view and grid view.
 - [x] Add a search bar.
 - [x] All images fade in.
 - [x] For the large poster, load the low-res image first, switch to high-res when complete.
 - [x] Customize the highlight and selection effect of the cell.
 - [x] Customize the navigation bar.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough